vectordotdev/vector/rfcs/2020-04-04-2221-kubernetes-integration.md

 > This section is on gathering data other than container logs.

-While our main focus for the integration is collecting log data from the `Pod`s, there are other possibilities to gain observaravibility in the Kubernetes environment.
+While our main focus for the integration is collecting log data from the `Pod`s, there are other possibilities to gain observability in the Kubernetes environment.

 #### Exposing Kubernetes [`Event`s][k8s_api_event] as Vector events